taslater/apgh-14-code-share/README.md

 # Academy Pittsburgh Session 14 Code Share

-A place to collect student projects from Academy Pittsburgh Session 14
+A place to collect student projects and share what we're learning

 ## People ##